GeodAIsics/TractLearn-WholeBrain/README.md

 4/Apparent Fiber Density (AFD) coefficient)

 FA analysis does firstly require to coregister all individual FA maps (named FA_MNI.nii.gz as it is assumed to be in the MNI space for TractSeg)
+Note that this framework can easily be extended to other metrics.

 ```
 python Register_FA.py ./DataDirectory/